dvidelabs/poly.shell/README.md

 Ploy is primarily intended to administer server clusters, but can can be used to schedule any kind of computational jobs.

-Typical scenarios are to install new software, monitor log files, upload new versions of web sites and verifying that backup jobs have run correctly.
+Typical scenarios are to install new software, to monitor log files, to upload new versions of web sites, and to verify that backup jobs have been completing successfully.

-The Capistrano and Vlad tools for Ruby on Rails are designed for this kind of jobs.
-Ploy is a lower level tool where Vlad like configurations are possible as extension modules.
+The Capistrano and Vlad tools for Ruby on Rails are designed for these kind of jobs.
+Ploy is a lower level tool but forms a good foundation for creating standard schedules such as deploying a new version of a web site pulled from the latest source control branch.

-The basic idea is to assign one or more roles to each server such that we can easily make the same configuration settings on multiple servers and also to easily assign specific jobs to multiple servers in one go.

-Ploy uses the concept of sites, where a site is seen as a physical location where a shell can run.
-One server, or host, can have multiple sites.
-In reality, a site is simply a configuration unit that can represent anything, but when using the built in shell support in Ploy jobs, it helps to think of sites as something with an ssh shell, or with a local shell.
+The basic idea is to run a sequence of named jobs in a single batch such that all jobs execute on all of their designated servers, concurrently, or in sequence as needed, and such that all jobs do not necessarily run on exactly the same servers.

+Apart from built-in sequencing, running jobs can communicate and coordinate through a batch specific shared global object, but the details are left to the user.

+Sites are used to define a logical unit of configuration such that a physical host can represent multiple sites - for example if a host both operates a database and two different web domains.

+Roles are used to name groups of sites in a server cluster.
+This makes it easy to assign jobs to specific sites, and also to configure multiple sites consistently with common settings.

 ## Installation